IlonaSilverwood/pan-docs/Lua-introduction.md

 programming language, and invoked from pandoc using the `--filter` option.

-Although traditional filters are very flexible, they have a couple of disadvantages.
-First, there is some overhead in writing JSON to stdout and reading it from stdin (twice, once on each side of the filter).
-Second, whether a filter will work will depend on details of the user's environment.
-A filter may require an interpreter for a certain programming language to be available, as well as a library for manipulating the pandoc AST in JSON form.
-One cannot simply provide a filter that can be used by anyone who has a certain version of the pandoc executable.
+Traditional JSON filters have limitations:
+1. Writing JSON to stdout and reading it from stdin (twice, once on each side of the filter) is inefficient.
+2. External dependencies vary between users, and universal JSON filters are not possible.

-Starting with version 2.0, pandoc makes it possible to write filters in Lua without any external dependencies at all.
+Pandoc 2.0 and subsequent versions make it possible to write filters in Lua without any external dependencies.
 A Lua interpreter (version 5.4) and a Lua library for creating pandoc filters is built into the pandoc executable.
 Pandoc data types are marshaled to Lua directly, avoiding the overhead of writing